stefannothaft/dsag_aunit/README.md

 # dsag_aunit
 ABAP Unit Demo Code for DSAG
+Based on the this talk [Experience Report regarding Unit Test by msg](https://www.dsag.de/dokumente/nothaft-msg-systems-abap-unit-msg-erfahrungsbericht) you can find here some of the examples.

 # Demo for Integration of eCATT Testdata Container
 - class zcl_demo_ecatt_aunit includes the demo code how to fetch data from an eCatt Container and verify it